whalebone/wb-docs/en/local_resolver.rst

 |

-Deeper explanation of security policy tuning is described in youtube video below.
+You can watch step-by-step video guide with deeper xplanation of security policy tuning below:

 .. raw:: html